 - xxviii.
 The municipality has the benefit of about 45km of coastline that renders a range of economic/tourism opportunities and linked to its coastal locality is the Richards Bay deep-water port that has been instrumental in the spatial development of the area. - xxix.
 The location of the current Richards Bay airport poses challenges in terms of operations and future development.
-A pre-feasibility study for the proposed relocation of the Richards Bay airport has been complete relocation of the Richards Bay airport has been completed for its redevelopment as part of a larger airport city.
+A pre-feasibility study for the proposed relocation of the Richards Bay airport has been completed for its redevelopment as part of a larger airport city.